Clean My Wounds: Live performances

 The song has been played live 239 times, making it the band's second-most-performed song; only "Vote with a Bullet" has been played live more with 271 performances.
 A live version of "Clean My Wounds" appears on the 2001 release Live Volume.

 Use in other media

 The song's music video was featured in the Beavis and Butt-Head episode "Vidiots".
-"Clean My Wounds" was featured in the English dub of the 1998 OVA/film Tekken: The Motion Picture.
+The song was also featured in the English dub of the 1998 OVA/film Tekken: The Motion Picture.